-Risk Likelihood Consequence Risk Analysis Mitigation Organisational Operations and Boputation Unlikely Minor Low The City can clearly justify Reputation The preparation of a Development Approval Exemption local planning policy may be perceived as the City showing an overly permissive attitude to development, particularly in light of the potential fee income that would be lost. its reasons for preparing a Development Approval Exemption local planning policy if it will reduce pressure on officer time, even with the loss of fee income.
+Risk Likelihood Consequence Risk Analysis Mitigation

+Organisational Unlikely Minor Low The City can

+Operations and clearly justify

+Reputation its reasons for

+preparing a

+The preparation of a Development

+Development Approval Approval

+Exemption local planning Exemption

+policy may be perceived as local planning

+the City showing an overly policy if it will

+permissive attitude to reduce

+development, particularly in pressure on

+light of the potential fee officer time,

+income that would be lost. even with the

+loss of fee

+income.